wozo/Leaflet-Maps-Marker/readme.txt

 * NEW: option to add widgets showing recent marker entries
 * NEW: Chinese translation thanks to John Shen, [http://www.synyan.net](http://www.synyan.net)
 * NEW: option to select plugin default language in settings for backend and frontend
-* BUGFIX: fixed several SQL injections and cross site scripting issues based on an external audit of the plugin
+* BUGFIX: fixed several SQL injections and cross site scripting issues based on an external audit of the plugin (ÖNORM 7700, OWASP TOP 10)
 * BUGFIX: CSS bugfix for wrong sized leaflet attribution links on several templates
 * BUGFIX: direction link on popuptext was not shown if popuptext was empty
 * CHANGED: removed geo tags from Google (geo) sitemap as they are not supported anymore